influxdata/docs-v2/content/v2.0/collect-data/use-telegraf/auto-config/view-telegraf-config.md

 To view the actual `telegraf.conf` associated with the configuration, click **View**.

 ### View the setup details
-To view the setup instructions shown when first creating the Telegraf configuration, click **Setup Details**.
+To view the setup instructions, click **Setup Details**.
-These include the commands for adding your InfluxDB authentication token as an environment variable and starting Telegraf with the specific configuration.
+Setup details include commands for adding your InfluxDB authentication token as an environment variable and starting Telegraf with the specific configuration.